-**NOTE: This program has requested “Accredited, Inactive” status from the American Psychological Association Commission on Accreditation and does not intend to accept applications for admission.
+NOTE: This program has requested “Accredited, Inactive” status from the American Psychological Association Commission on Accreditation and does not intend to accept applications for admission.
 For questions about the hiatus or admissions to the program, contact.
 The Graduate Support Office: firstname.lastname@example.org

 The Counseling Psychology program offers a Ph.D. and has been accredited by the American Psychological Association since 1988.
 Questions related to the program’s accredited status should be directed to the Commission on Accreditation:

 Office of Program Consultation and Accreditation